Dogyuun: Gameplay

-In some occasions, players can pick up a spinning 1UP icon with two different sides, with one side that grants an extra live after being picked up and another side that grants 100000 points instead.
+On some occasions, players can pick up a spinning 1UP icon with two different sides.
+One side grants an extra live after being picked up and the other side grants 100,000 points.
 Similar to Gun Frontier, the game hosts a number of hidden bonus secrets to be found, which is also crucial for reaching high-scores to obtain extra lives.
-The title uses a checkpoint system in which a downed single player will start off at the beginning of the checkpoint they managed to reach before dying.
+The game uses a checkpoint system and if the player manages to reach one, they will respawn there instead of having to restart at the beginning of the stage.
 The original Japanese version employs a mechanism where the difficulty will max out.
 Getting hit by enemy fire will result in losing a live and once all lives are lost, the game is over unless players insert more credits into the arcade machine to continue playing.
 Although there is an ending, the game loops back to the first stage after completing the last stage as with previous shoot 'em ups from Toaplan and each loop increases in difficulty; reaching the fifth loop results in a kill screen that crashes the arcade hardware.

 Synopsis

-Dogyuun takes place in a future where transmission with a police communication center at the planet Dino has ceased.
+Dogyuun takes place in a future where transmission with a police communication center on the planet Dino has ceased.
 Three pilots were sent for a reconnaissance assignment in order to determine the current situation before one of them, Kyle, is assaulted and killed by a metallic robot from an invading alien race, indicating that the communication center has been overrun by them and held its personnel as hostages.
 Seeking revenge for the death of their comrade, the two pilots embark on a full counterattack against the aliens with their Sylfers bomber crafts.